snekez/snakebot/README.md

 # snakebot
-Snake bot is a revolutionary IRC bot.
+Snake bot is a revolutionary (so far not really...)
+IRC bot.

 To run the bot just: